Corona Theatre School: Rona Knight

-Rona Knight was born on 22 June 1911, the daughter of Leonard and Ellen Edith Speck Knight.
+The Corona Theatre School's founder Rona Knight was born on 22 June 1911, the daughter of Leonard and Ellen Edith Speck Knight.
 She made her first stage appearance at age 11, at a Sunday School benefit.
 At the age of fourteen, Knight opened the Corona Dancing School, which proved successful.
 The dancing and singing group became known as the "Corona Babes" (later known as the "Corona Kids"), and in the early 1930s, began to perform professionally, all around the country.

 During the Second World War, Knight joined the hospital section of ENSA (Entertainments National Service Association).
 She chose the stage name Rona Brandon, and became well known as a BBC and recording soprano.

 After World War II, Knight attended the Paris school of mime, dance and drama, and in 1950, opened the Corona Academy of Stage Training, in Sutton Lane, Chiswick.
 In 1955, the Corona Academy moved to larger facilities at 16 Ravenscourt Avenue, Hammersmith, whilst retaining its former premises in Chiswick.
 The school supplied the young cast for Lionel Bart's Oliver.
 The Corona Academy of Stage Training closed in 1989, following Miss Knight's retirement.